EnterpriseDB/repmgr/README.md

     hot_standby = on

-    # If archive_mode is enabled, check that 'archive_command' is non empty
-    # (however it's not practical to check that it actually represents a valid
-    # command).
-    #
+    # Enable WAL file archiving
-    # From PostgreSQL 9.5, archive_mode can be one of 'off', 'on' or 'always'
-    # so for ease of backwards compatibility, rather than explicitly check for an
-    # enabled mode, check that it's not "off".
     archive_mode = on

-    # Set archive command to a script or application that will safetly store
+    # Set archive command to a script or application that will safely store
     # you WALs in a secure place. /bin/true is an example of a command that
     # ignores archiving.
 Use something more sensible.
     archive_command = '/bin/true'